Distilling Virtual Examples for Long-tailed Recognition: Experimental Results

 \subsection{Main results}

-We show our experimental results on the three datasets one by one.
+We show our experimental results on the three datasets one by one, and finally RIDE-DiVE.
+For more experiments, please refer to our supplementary materials.

 \textbf{Results on CIFAR-100-LT}.
-Table~\ref{CIFAR100_result_table} shows the experimental results on long-tailed CIFAR-100 with various imbalance ratios ranging from 10 to 100.
-The proposed DiVE method consistently achieves the best results under all imbalance ratios, and it outperforms the state-of-the-art method De-confund-TDE~\cite{tang2020longtailed} by a large margin.
+Table~\ref{CIFAR100_result_table} shows the experimental results on long-tailed CIFAR-100 with various imbalance factors ranging from 10 to 100.
+The proposed DiVE method consistently achieves the best results under all imbalance factors, and it outperforms the state-of-the-art method De-confund-TDE~\cite{tang2020longtailed} by a large margin.

 Although knowledge distillation is also used in the LFME method~\cite{xiang2020LFME}, DiVE utilizes the abundant head-class samples to produce virtual examples for tail classes, thus enjoys the benefit of information from the entire dataset.
 Table~\ref{CIFAR100_result_table} clearly shows that DiVE outperforms LFME by a large margin (1.55 percentage points).